Fremantle Stuff > buildings > FPA building. See also: the port, harbourmasters, pilots, sheds.

-This was known as the Fremantle Port Authority building when new in 1963.
+This was known as the Fremantle Port Authority (FPA) building when new in 1963.

 I took this photo from what is now the boardroom of the MSC Dalgety building on the corner of Cliff and Phillimore Streets.
-The Fremantle Ports building uses the street address 1 Cliff St, tho it's not really in Cliff St, which ends where I took this photo, at the corner of Phillimore St. The Ports building is actually between the former anonymous entrance to Victoria Quay which is now known as Peter Hughes Drive (who does it have two names?) and Slip St, which leads to two slipways, on one of which is the Ovens submarine.
+The Fremantle Ports building uses the street address 1 Cliff Street, tho it's not really in Cliff Street, which ends where I took this photo, at the corner of Phillimore Street.
+The Ports building is actually between the formerly anonymous entrance to Victoria Quay which is now known as Peter Hughes Drive (What was so special about this Hughes guy that he gets to have his first name also remembered, unlike 99.9% of other streets?) and Slip Street, which leads to two slipways, on one of which is the Ovens submarine.

 The building was designed by Hobbs, Winning & Leighton, the firm founded by J.J.
 Talbot Hobbs, who also designed the Dalgety building from which, as I say, I took this photo.
 The firm also designed the Passenger Terminal (1962) on Victoria Quay.

 The Ports building from the South Wharf (looking from the north).
 The sign is missing an R. It says F_EMANTLE PORTS.
 The letter must be a metre or more square, and must have made a lot of noise when it fell off - if that's what happened.
 I dropped into the front office and asked the young guy on duty about it.
 He said he'd find out.

 Now it says __EMANTLE PORTS.
 I dropped in and spoke the young guy again.
 He said "they must know about".
 I told him I'd be back when the first E fell out.

 ...
 But it was the second R. So this building is now (2Dec19) that of EMANTLE POTS.